randujar11/randujar11/README.md

  Hi I'm Randy Andujar!
-I'm a **QA Engineer** based in the Dominican Republic.
+I'm a **Senior QA Engineer** based in the Dominican Republic.
 I'm love about everything related with quality assurance and software testing.
 <br>

 ## Contact: